matthewdenaburgvc/wheel/README.md

 ### Name Management

-- [ ] load from URL
+- [x] load from URL
-- [ ] selected name is removed from wheel and wheel redraws itself
+- [x] selected name is removed from wheel and wheel redraws itself
-- [ ] names can be entered in text box if not provided from URL
+- [x] names can be entered in text box if not provided from URL
 - [ ] names can be enabled/disabled with checkboxes
 - [ ] allow a "first spin is daily scrum leader" option

 ## Credits

 - Based on [`inlinestyle/wheel`](https://github.com/inlinestyle/wheel)
-- Dark styles based on [`yrgoldteeth/darkdowncss`](https://github.com/yrgoldteeth/darkdowncss)